OpenZeppelin/openzeppelin-contracts/RELEASING.md

 > Visit the documentation for [details about release schedule](https://docs.openzeppelin.com/contracts/releases-stability).

-OpenZeppelin Contracts uses a fully automated release process that takes care of compiling, packaging, and publishing the library, all of which is carried out in a clean CI environment (GitHub Actions), implemened in the ([`release-cycle`](.github/workflows/release-cycle.yml)) workflow.
+OpenZeppelin Contracts uses a fully automated release process that takes care of compiling, packaging, and publishing the library, all of which is carried out in a clean CI environment (GitHub Actions), implemented in the ([`release-cycle`](.github/workflows/release-cycle.yml)) workflow.
 This helps to reduce the potential for human error and inconsistencies, and ensures that the release process is ongoing and reliable.

 ## Changesets